intel/optimized-cloud-recipes/README.md

 Today, the scope is limited to enabling/optimizing VMs on public cloud providers.

-The OCRs are currently not managing on-prem physical hardware configurations.
+The Intel Cloud Optimized Modules for Ansible are currently not managing on-prem physical hardware configurations.